rhenaldkarrel/rhenaldkarrel/README.md

 - 💼 Talks about tech and design on <a href="https://twitter.com/rhenaldkarrel/" target="_blank">Twitter</a> and <a href="https://medium.com/@rhenaldkarrel/" target="_blank">Medium</a>

 - 🏫 1+ years experience in <a href="https://rhenaldkarrel.simple.ink" target="_blank">Product Management and Design</a>

-- 📖 Currently pursuing Google UX Design Certificate on Coursera and Frontend Engineering learning track on Generasi Gigih 2.0 by YABB and GoTo Group

 <br />